 and all flesh will see it together.

 The problem of how to read the prophets continues to this day, and is resolved only when we recognise that there would be two advents, and two periods of preparation.
 Isaiah was speaking primarily about the second, in the wilderness of exile.
-Judah and Jerusalem were soon to be destroyed by the Babylonians (Isa 6:11f, 39:6f), they would be destroyed again by the Romans (Isa 6:13, Zech 12:8), and would be conquered yet again at the end of the age (Isa 52:5).
+Judah and Jerusalem were soon to be destroyed by the Babylonians (Isa 6:11f, 39:6f), would be destroyed again by the Romans (Isa 6:13, Zech 12:8), and would be conquered yet again at the end of the age (Isa 52:5).
 By then they would have received double for their sins, once for their idolatry under their own kings, and again for their rejection of the Messiah under the Romans.
 The latter retribution was the wrath to come that John the Baptist warned about – he was not speaking hyperbolically.
-Nonetheless, as with Job, God would restore their fortunes (Deut 30:3, Jer 29:14).
+Nonetheless, God would restore their fortunes (Deut 30:3, Jer 29:14).
 Literally, the words mean ‘reverse their captivity’.
 He would lead them out of slavery and exile back to the land (Ezek 20:43).
 An earthquake would shake the planet and bring even mountains crashing down.
 All flesh – all humanity – would see the glory of the Lord (Matt 24:27).
 The libretto goes on to quote the prophet Haggai (2:6): “I will shake the heavens and the earth and the sea and the dry land.
 I will shake all the nations.”
 Also Malachi: “Who can endure the day of his coming, and who can stand when he appears?
 For he is like a refiner’s fire,” consuming evildoers like stubble.
-The fire is a simile referring to the real fire scorching the earth at this time.
+The fire is a simile referring to the real fire scorching the earth.

 you who bring good news to Zion;